Codit/practical-api-guidelines/maturity-level-one/README.md

          }

 ```
-How xml comments and attributes are mapping to the OpenApi output
+How xml comments and attributes are mapping to the OpenApi output.

+`Summary` should provide a brief and clear name for the operation where `Remarks` provides a well-written business description of what the operation does and should not leak any technical information.

 | Type | Value | Open Api field | Notes |
 |:--------|:-------------------|:-------------------|:------|